Welcome Friends of

 2.

-Attend the meeting via ZOOM.
+Attend a meeting via ZOOM.

 • CPRD purchased the land for Ewing Young Park in 1972.
 The park includes 11 acres of land on the other side of the creek for future expansion of the park.